 In search of the Northern Lights in Levi, Finland – part one

-I’d always dreamt about seeing The Northern Lights, one of nature’s greatest planetary light shows, but the web is full of stories of people who’ve make the trip north to witness them only to be frustrated by cloud cover and dull skies.
+I’d always dreamt about seeing The Northern Lights, one of nature’s greatest planetary light shows, but the web is full of stories of people who’ve made the trip north to witness them only to be frustrated by cloud cover and dull skies.
 For the truth is the Aurora Borealis don’t perform to order or appear every…

 An Easter city break in Stockholm, Sweden